 The arbitrator will then make a decision on the basis of the information supplied.

-Choosing arbitration as the next step in reaching solutions to your family law matters is something that you need to carefully consider.
+Choosing arbitration as the next step is something that you need to carefully consider.
 You should consult your lawyers (if you choose to appoint lawyers) and then meet the arbitrator on a no-obligation basis to assess whether you are comfortable with the process.

 Family Law in Partnership’s James Pirrie is an experienced arbitrator who can explain the arbitration process and its benefits to you.
 Contact James on T: 020 7420 5000 or E: email@example.com